Hi and welcome to my Wikaniko review!

 - Distributor training provided

-- Taking care of the planet = feel good factor
+- Taking care of the planet has the feel-good factor

 - You have to buy the products upfront and hope you can sell them at the recommended price